 Guests attending the Blaze file in a one-way loop through the exhibits.
 I’ve always found that the crowd moves fairly quickly.

 The event is very popular and dates in and around Halloween sell out quickly.
 The Blaze runs from late September until early November, though, so there are plenty of sessions available.
 The Croton Blaze is open 7 days a week most of the season.
-However, the Long Island Blaze is closed on Mondays and Tuesdays.
+However, the Long Island Blaze is closed most Mondays and Tuesdays.

 Parking for the Blaze is free.
 Have your tickets available when you approach the parking attendants.
 They’ll check your admission time before they let you park.
 Don’t bother arriving too early; there’s not enough to do prior to entering the event to keep little ones entertained.